 Debt collection letters are often the first step in the debt collection process.
 They initiate contact and provide customers with an opportunity to pay before more aggressive collection methods are taken.

-Drafting a Debt Collection Letter
+Drafting a Letter for Debt Collection

 When you’re writing a debt collection letter, remember to keep the tone kind, but firm.
 Convey professionalism and seriousness, but don’t appear threatening.